-Upon arriving in Hollywood, Nazimova went to work right away filming “Eye for Eye” (originally titled “L’Occident”).
-Set in North Africa, it was a response to the public interest in the Sahara Desert – three years later the release of “The Sheik,” starring Rudolph Valentino, will be a huge hit and make Valentino a star.
-In “Eye for Eye,” Nazimova played an Arab princess whose love for a Legionnaire (played by Charles Bryant) causes her to be shunned by her tribe.
+Nazimova went to work right away at Metro filming “Eye for Eye.”
+Set in North Africa, it was a response to the intense public interest in life among the people of the Sahara Desert.
+In “Eye for Eye,” Nazimova played an Arab princess whose love for a Legionnaire (played by her own Charles Bryant) causes her to be shunned by her tribe.

-Nazimova’s next project was the film version of “‘Ception Shoals,” written by June Mathis and re-titled “Out of the Fog.”
-Alla played dual characters, the young mother who commits suicide and, years later, her teenaged daughter.
+Nazimova’s next project was the film version of “‘Ception Shoals,” based on the play she’d appeared in a few years earlier.
+The screen adaptation was written by June Mathis.
+It was re-titled “Out of the Fog.”
+Alla played dual characters again – the young mother who commits suicide and, years later, her teenaged daughter.

 Her third Hollywood production was “Red Lantern.”
 In it, Nazimova played yet another dual role.
 Set against the backdrop of the Boxer Rebellion, she played half-sisters, one of whom was the illegitimate daughter of a Chinese woman and an Englishman (not played by Charles), and the other the daughter of the Englishman and his wife.
 Both sisters fall in love with an American diplomat.
 When the half-sister is spurned by the American, she joins the rebellion where she is elevated to the status of Goddess of the Red Lantern.
 The story reaches its tragic conclusion when the murder of the American by the rebels drives Nazimova’s character to commit suicide on her peacock throne.